-Over the decades, Children's Health Fund has replicated this approach across the country.
-Today, the National Network provides care through 26 innovative pediatric care programs and affiliates that serve children in under-resourced rural and urban communities across the country.
+Over the decades, Children's Health Fund evolved this approach to include fixed sites and mobile clinics across the country.
+Today, our National Network partners provide care through multiple innovative pediatric care programs and affiliates that serve children in under-resourced rural and urban communities across the country.
 Each program is affiliated with a major teaching hospital or community health center and serves children in federally designated health professional shortage areas.

 Advocacy and Partnership